 Joint pain is never easy to live with, and knee problems are among the most challenging.
-If you are experiencing pain, discomfort, or impaired mobility, it’s time to see a knee specialist like Dr. Mattlino at Mattalino Orthopaedics.
+If you are experiencing pain, discomfort, or impaired mobility, it’s time to see a knee doctor like Dr. Mattlino at Angelo Mattalino, MD.
 He provides only the most groundbreaking techniques for patients in Phoenix, AZ, and beyond.

-Dr. Mattlino, the founder of Mattalino Orthopaedic, is a renowned orthopedic surgeon who puts patients first.
-He and his expert medical staff welcome patients from all over who are seeking the services of a knee specialist for any of the following conditions and more.
+Dr. Mattlino, the founder of Mattalino Orthopaedic, is a renowned orthopedic surgeon and knee doctor who puts patients first.
+He and his expert medical staff welcome patients from all over who are seeking the services of a knee doctor for any of the following conditions and more.

 Knee arthroscopy is a premier treatment for knee joint problems.
 It’s a surgery using highly advanced arthroscopic technology: a thin tube affixed with a tiny camera that projects images onto a monitor.
 We insert the arthroscope into your knee through a very small incision to have the most accurate view of the knee’s joint, cartilage, and surrounding tissues.